Deborah J. Glick: Political positions

 In 1993, legislation cosponsored by Glick which would amend New York's civil rights law to prohibit discrimination based on sexual orientation was passed by the state house, but was not voted on in the state senate.
 Pope John Paul II's visit to the United States was protested by around 1,000 people, including Glick, due to his stances on abortion, birth control, and gay rights.
 She criticized Barack Obama for selecting Rick Warren to do the invocation at his inauguration due to his stances on gay rights.
 In 2013, she supported legislation to ban conversion therapy.

 Legislation to recognize domestic partnerships was proposed by Glick.
 She supported repealing New York misdemeanor punishment for adultery, which ad existed since the 1800s, as only 10 people were arrested for it between 1972 and 1993.
 She criticized Senate Majority Leader Joseph Bruno in 1995, after he stated that LGBT state senate employees should not receive health coverage for domestic partners as it would subsidize their "abnormal lifestyle".

 Glick opposes capital punishment.
 In 1991, Glick sponsored legislation by Velmanette Montgomery that would decriminalize the possession of hypodermic needle, hoping that the availability of clean needles would reduce the spread of HIV/AIDS.
 In 1995, the state assembly voted 140 to 9, with Glick against, to pass Megan's Law.
 She supported releasing Judith Alice Clark from prison.

-Carl Marcellino and Glick proposed legislation in 2005, to ban contests where the goal is to kill as many animals as possible, with the exception of fishing contests.
+New York State Senator Carl Marcellino and Glick proposed legislation in 2005, to ban contests where the goal is to kill as many animals as possible, with the exception of fishing contests.
 Similar legislation was cosponsored by Glick and signed into law by Governor Kathy Hochul in 2023.
 Selling horses for meat was made illegal by legislation sponsored by Glick in 2023.

 The 1992 redistricting plan for the state legislature was criticized by Glick as a "clear attempt to gerrymander".
 In 2017, she proposed to create a compulsory voting system with a fine of $10 for those who do not vote.

 Construction of a new stadium for the New York Jets in Manhattan was opposed by Glick in 2005.
-She opposed using Pier 40 for residential development and the Elizabeth Street Garden for affordable housing for seniors.
+She opposed using Pier 40 for residential development and the Elizabeth Street Garden for affordable housing for seniors in the mid 2020s.

+On June 22, 2026, Glick appeared at the Lesbian, Gay, BiSexual, Transgender Community Center of New York to denounce the 2026 Republican nominee for Governor of New York Bruce Blakeman for his anti-LGBTQ+ record and association with Andy Ogles, Randy Fine, and the Make America Great Again movement.
+Others who spoke at the conference were Christine C. Quinn, Ritchie Torres, the President of The Stonewall Democratic Club of New York John Wahlmeirer, and Carl Michael Wilson.